kswoo97/network_embedding/README.md

 - Used numpy in implementing
 - Used Karate network(Zachary, W. W. (1977).
 "An Information Flow Model for Conflict and Fission in Small Groups".
 Journal of Anthropological Research.)
+- For LINE algorithm, foolball data(T.S.
+Evans.
+(2010).
+"Clique Graphs and Overlapping Communities") was also used.
 - Jupyter notebooks show the result of the algorithm

 ### Source papers